-Time magazine's Person of the Year 2017 is 'The Silence Breakers'
+Time's Person of the Year 2017 is 'The Silence Breakers'

 President Trump was the runner-up for Person of the Year.
 Chinese President Xi Jinping came in third.

-Time's editor-in-chief announced the pick Wednesday morning on NBC's "Today."
+Time's editor-in-chief, Edward Felsenthal, announced the pick Wednesday morning on NBC's "Today."

+"It became a hashtag, a movement, a reckoning," Felsenthal wrote in an explanation published on Time's website.
+"But it began, as great social change nearly always does, with individual acts of courage."

-The #MeToo hashtag was created more than a decade ago by the activist Tarana Burke.
-But it took off last month when a slew of high-profile men were publicly accused of sexual misconduct, beginning with Hollywood producer Harvey Weinstein.
+The choice was inspired in part by the #MeToo hashtag, which was created more than a decade ago by the activist Tarana Burke.
+It took off last month when a slew of high-profile men were publicly accused of sexual misconduct, beginning with Hollywood producer Harvey Weinstein.
+The actor Alyssa Milano tweeted the phrase in mid-October, telling her followers: "If you've been sexually harassed or assaulted write 'me too' as a reply to this tweet."
+When she woke up the next day, more than 30,000 people had used #metoo, according to Time.

 After The New York Times and The New Yorker published accusations of sexual harassment and assault against Weinstein, many more women and some men came forward with allegations against others -- including actor Kevin Spacey, comedian Louis C.K. and former NBC anchor Matt Lauer.